eccv24/eccv24.github.io/author_practices.md

+---
+layout: default
+---

 # Suggested Practices for ECCV 2024 Authors

 **Reproducibility:**
-Refer to this Reproducibility Checklist as a guide for making sure your paper is reproducible.
+Refer to this [Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) as a guide for making sure your paper is reproducible.
 Reviewers should follow this guide when evaluating papers as well.
-We highly encourage authors to voluntarily submit their code as part of supplementary material, especially if they plan to release it upon acceptance.
+We highly encourage authors to voluntarily submit their code as part of supplementary material or link to a properly anonymized GitHub repository, especially if they plan to release it upon acceptance.
 Reviewers may optionally check this code to ensure the paper’s results are reproducible and trustworthy, but are not required to.
-We expect (but do not require) that authors either submit the accompanying code with accepted papers or link to a public and properly anonymized GitHub repository.
+We expect (but do not require) that authors either submit the accompanying code with accepted papers or link to a public GitHub repository.

 **Release of code and data:** In the spirit of reproducibility, we strongly encourage researchers to release the code and data associated with their papers.
 Both code and data (or representative samples or details thereof) can be submitted as part of the supplementary material to be optionally considered by reviewers.